Expedition Coffee Roasters

 Coffee that actually tastes good

-Specialty coffee roasted on Canada's only all-electric roaster in Falmouth, Nova Scotia.
-From single origin light roasts to beloved seasonal blends, every bag is a small invitation to discover what coffee can really be.
+Specialty coffee roasted on Nova Scotia's only all-electric roaster in Nova Scotia.
+From single origin light and medium roasts to beloved seasonal blends, every bag is a small invitation to discover what coffee can really be.

 Our Rooted Tale